PdxCodeGuild/Full-Stack-Day-Class/notes/js-prototypes.md

 elliotCat.paws;  //> 4
 ```

-There is another way to give an object a prototype.
+There is another, much more common, way to give an object a prototype.
 You attach the prototype to the constructor function under the "magic" property `prototype`.

 ```js